petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/advanced-configuration-of-the-liferay-elasticsearch-connector.md

 {bdg-link-warning}`Requires Re-Index`

 Use `overrideTypeMappings` to override Liferay's default type mappings and exert control over how data is indexed into the [company and system indexes](../../search-administration-and-tuning/elasticsearch-indexes-reference.md).
 This is an advanced feature that should be used only if strictly necessary.
-If you set this value, the default mappings used to define the Liferay Document Type in Liferay source code (for example, `liferay-type-mappings.json`) are ignored entirely, so include the whole mappings definition in this property, not just the segment you're modifying.
+If you set this value, the default mappings in Liferay's source code (for example, `liferay-type-mappings.json`) are ignored entirely, so include the whole mappings definition in this property, not just the segment you're modifying.

 To make a modification, find the entire list of the current mappings being used to create the index by navigating to the URL